Dina Butti: Personal life

 In 2010, Dina met her husband, Omar Butti, on her first day of work at Dubai One, where he continues to work as a presenter and producer for current affairs show, Emirates 24/7.
 Exactly one year after their first date, they were legally married at the Dubai Courts and shortly after celebrated with a TV themed wedding at the Atlantis the Palm.
 In May 2015, the couple gave birth to a baby boy.
+In December 2017, the couple welcomed their second son.

 Recognition

 In 2012, Dina and her husband, Omar Butti, were selected as part of Ahlan!’s annual Hot 100 list in the Trendsetters category.
 Their residence was also featured on the Ahlan!
 Hot 100 Homes list for the same year.
 In 2012 and 2013, Dina was a finalist for the Best In Dubai Awards in the ‘Best Personality’ category.
 In 2013, both Butti and Omar joined Tag Heuer's Middle East Celebrity Club, becoming ambassadors for the luxury Swiss watch brand.
 In 2014, Dina was nominated for the prestigious 'Woman of the Year Award' by Emirates Women magazine in the artists category.
 In 2016, Dina's role as a mom presenter was rewarded when she was selected as a "Mother of the Year" by the city's most popular motherhood site, Sassy Mamas.